Eat This Crunchy Snack for Stronger Vision

 Handful of cashews or a cup of popcorn: Which afternoon snack does the biggest favor for your eyes?

 Take the nuts.
-A recent study showed that a weekly serving of nuts may reduce the risk of age-related macular degeneration (AMD).
+One study showed that a weekly serving of nuts may reduce the risk of age-related macular degeneration (AMD).

 All About Ratios